EXCLUSIVE: Experts say future-proofing feasibility studies can drive efficiencies for development teams.

 With the mantra of ‘cash is king’ more pertinent than ever before in the region’s building sector, construction budgets and cost control remain of critical importance to all stakeholders across the supply chain.

-ccording to chief executive officer of building technology firm Construction Computer Software (CCS), Andrew Skudder, construction budgets are “particularly vulnerable” to inaccurate project estimates, changes to the design and the scope of projects, inadequate change orders and cost management, and poor site productivity and management.
+According to CEO of building technology firm Construction Computer Software (CCS), Andrew Skudder, construction budgets are “particularly vulnerable” to inaccurate project estimates, changes to the design and the scope of projects, inadequate change orders and cost management, and poor site productivity and management.

 While design and scope changes are to be expected – more often than not, tweaking a design to optimise a project is welcomed on all sides – accurate cost and time estimates using “leading software solutions will reduce risk”, he tells Construction Week.